This post may contain affiliate links.

 Preheat oven to 350 degrees F.

-In large mixing bowl, place all ingredients and mix until well combined.
+In large mixing bowl, place all the dry ingredients and whisk out all lumps.